-It is recommended that students request a degree evaluation from their advisor when they complete 30 credits, or print one out themselves at any time from myCommNet.
-Students seeking a certificate should print their evaluation at the end of the first semester.
+It is recommended that students run a Degree Works audit from myCommNet when they have completed 30 credits.
+Students seeking a certificate should print their audit at the end of the first semester.

 Catalog Selection:

 Students are evaluated according to the curriculum printed in the catalog when they first enrolled except: